 I have read and studied The Phenomenon of Man with real distress, even with despair.
 Instead of wringing our hands over the Human Predicament, we should attend to those parts of it which are wholly remediable, above all to the gullibility which makes it possible for people to be taken in by such a bag of tricks as this.
 If it were an innocent, passive gullibility it would be excusable; but all too clearly, alas, it is an active willingness to be deceived.

-Such a critique reminds us not to take flights of fancy too quickly.
+Such a critique cautions us against taking flights of fancy.